umccr/RNAsum/README.md

 ## Input data

-The pipeline accepts [WTS](#wts) data processed by *[bcbio-nextgen RNA-seq](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#rna-seq)* or *[DRAGEN RNA](https://sapac.illumina.com/products/by-type/informatics-products/basespace-sequence-hub/apps/edico-genome-inc-dragen-rna-pipeline.html)*  pipeline.
+The pipeline accepts [WTS](#wts) data processed by *[bcbio-nextgen RNA-seq](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#rna-seq)* or *[Dragen RNA](https://sapac.illumina.com/products/by-type/informatics-products/basespace-sequence-hub/apps/edico-genome-inc-dragen-rna-pipeline.html)*  pipeline.
 Additionally, the WTS data can be integrated with [WGS](#wgs)-based data processed using *[umccrise](https://github.com/umccr/umccrise)* pipeline.
 In the latter case, the genome-based findings from corresponding sample are incorporated into the report and are used as a primary source for expression profiles prioritisation.

 ### WTS

-The only required WTS input data are **read counts** provided in quantification file from either *[bcbio-nextgen RNA-seq](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#rna-seq)* or *[DRAGEN RNA](https://sapac.illumina.com/products/by-type/informatics-products/basespace-sequence-hub/apps/edico-genome-inc-dragen-rna-pipeline.html)* pipeline.
+The only required WTS input data are **read counts** provided in quantification file from either *[bcbio-nextgen RNA-seq](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#rna-seq)* or *[Dragen RNA](https://sapac.illumina.com/products/by-type/informatics-products/basespace-sequence-hub/apps/edico-genome-inc-dragen-rna-pipeline.html)* pipeline.

 #### bcbio-nextgen